Christianity in Lebanon: Maronite Catholic

-The Maronite Christians in Lebanon is the largest Christian denomination among the Lebanese people, representing 21% of the Lebanese population.
+The Maronite Christians of Lebanon are the largest Christian denomination among the Lebanese people, representing 21% of the Lebanese population.

 The Maronite Church's full communion with the Catholic Church was reaffirmed in 1182, after hundreds of years of isolation in Mount Lebanon.
-By the terms of union, they retain their rites and canon law and use Arabic and Aramaic in their liturgy as well the Karshuni script with old Syriac letters.
+By the terms of union, they retain their rites and canon law and use Arabic and Aramaic in their liturgy, as well the Karshuni script with old Syriac letters.
 Their origins are uncertain.
 One version traces them to John Maron of Antioch in the seventh century A.D.; another points to St. Maron, a monk in the late fourth and early fifth centuries (who is considered by many to be the true origin of the Maronite Church).
 The words "maron" or "marun" in Syriac mean "small lord."

 In the late seventh century, as a result of persecutions from other Christians for the heterodox views they had adopted, the Maronites withdrew from the coastal regions into the mountainous areas of Lebanon and Syria.
 During the Ottoman era (1516–1914) they remained isolated and relatively independent in these areas.
 In 1857 and 1858 the Maronites revolted against the large landowning families.
 The revolt was followed by a further struggle between the Druzes and Maronites over land ownership, political power, and safe passage of community members in the territory of the other.
 The conflict led France to send a military expedition to the area in 1860.
 The disagreements diminished in intensity only after the establishment of the Mandate and a political formula whereby all denominations achieved a degree of political representation.

-The Maronite rite has been directed and administered by the Patriarch of Antioch and the East.
-Bishops are generally nominated by a church synod from among the graduates of the Maronite College in Rome.
-In 1987, Mar Nasrallah Butrus Sufayr (also spelled Sfeir) was the Maronite Patriarch.

 Besides the Beirut archdiocese, nine other archdioceses and dioceses are in the Middle East: Aleppo, Damascus, Jubayl-Al Batrun, Cyprus, Baalbek, Tripoli, Tyre, Sidon, and Cairo.
 Parishes and independent dioceses are situated in Argentina, Brazil, Venezuela, the United States, Canada, Mexico, Côte d'Ivoire, and Senegal.
 There are four minor seminaries in Lebanon (Al Batrun, Ghazir, Ayn Saadah, and Trablous) and a faculty of theology at the University of the Holy Spirit at Al Kaslik, which is run by the Maronite Monastic Order.
 The patriarch is elected in a secret ceremony by a synod of bishops and confirmed by the Pope.

 Leaders of the Rite have considered Maronite Christianity as the "foundation of the Lebanese nation".
-The Maronites have been closely associated with the political system of independent Lebanon; it was estimated that in pre-Civil War Lebanon members of this Rite held a large portion of the leading posts.
-However roles were shifted due to the Taif Agreement's theoretical balancing of power.
+The Maronites have been closely associated with the political system of independent Lebanon; it was estimated that in pre-Civil War Lebanon, members of this Rite held a large portion of the leading posts.
+However, roles were shifted due to the Taif Agreement's theoretical balancing of power.